July 7, 2017

 I did a little reading up on this and found that it’s rare for adults to develop an egg allergy.
 Egg allergies are usually found in children.
 I read a few articles about other adults who have eaten eggs without any issues their whole lives and then suddenly develop an allergy.
 I’m not quite sure what to make of this just yet, other than I won’t be eating eggs for a while.

 We’ve also included higher quality supplements into our diets, vitamin D3, vitamin B and a fish oil.
 I truly believe that I feel like I finally have more energy.
 I don’t feel so sluggish.
 Maybe it’s the wheat-withdrawal finally wearing off.

 On a more positive note, our daughter has been more adventurous when it comes to trying new foods.
 She now eats avocados, tomatoes and has even tried roasted beets and fish!
 When we visited my family in Jersey, my mother was shocked seeing my daughter happily munching on carrot sticks as we walked around the zoo.
 Just a few months ago, that bag of carrot sticks would have been filled with goldfish crackers instead.

 It’s beautiful to see the transformation in our daughter.
 To see her enjoy eating healthful foods and exploring new foods.

-Brian and I are still working on finding the right balance for ourselves.
+B and I are still working on finding the right balance for ourselves.